dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-flight-control.md

 ### Compass

 The compass measures magnetic field direction and is used to determine the heading of the aircraft relative to North.
+The compass must be calibrated first time you turn on an aircraft as well as periodically if flying near magnetic interference.

+Compass calibration can be done manually or programmatically:

-The compass sometimes needs to be calibrated if flying near magnetic interference.
-Compass calibration will require the user to rotate the aircraft vertically and horizontally through the azimuth.
+* **Manual**: require the user to rotate the aircraft vertically and horizontally through the azimuth.
 Products with multiple compasses (like the Phantom 4) will have their compass state fused into one compass class for simplicity.
+* **Programmatic**: use DJI Onboard SDK APIs.

 ### IMU - Inertial Measurement Unit

 The IMU contains an accelerometer and gyroscope to measure linear acceleration and angular velocity.
 The IMU is a sensitive system that is dependent on temperature and sometimes requires recalibration.
 Preheating is done automatically by the aircraft, and its status can be monitored in the flight controller state data.
-Calibration can be initiated by DJI Mobile SDK APIs when required.
+Calibration can be initiated by Assistant Software when required.

 Some products have more than one IMU for redundancy.
 The Phantom 4 has two IMUs, while the M600 can accommodate up to three.